Masudyee/science-facts-hub/README.md

 * **Smart Management:** The brain never actually "fills up."
 Instead, it uses a process called synaptic pruning to automatically delete old, irrelevant information to make room for new memories and learning.

+# Daily Science Insight - Day 7

+### Title: The Mariana Trench: Earth's Deepest and Most Mysterious Frontier

+Did you know that we know more about the surface of Mars than we do about the deepest parts of our own ocean?
+The Mariana Trench, located in the western Pacific Ocean, is the deepest known point on Earth.

+* **The Extreme Depth:** The lowest point, known as Challenger Deep, plunges nearly 11,000 meters (36,000 feet) down.
+If you dropped Mount Everest into the trench, its peak would still be covered by more than 2 kilometers of water.
+* **Crushing Pressure:** At the bottom, the water pressure is an incredible 1,000 times greater than the atmospheric pressure at sea level.
+This is equivalent to having an elephant standing on your thumb.
+* **Alien-like Life:** Despite the absolute darkness, freezing temperatures, and bone-crushing pressure, life still thrives there.
+Scientists have discovered bizarre, translucent creatures, giant amphipods, and unique bacteria that survive without any sunlight.